-The final environmental impact statement prepared for the Federal Energy Regulatory Commission found that building and operating the gas terminal and pipeline would cause some environmental damage
+The Federal Energy Regulatory Commission said it found that building and operating the gas terminal and pipeline would cause some environmental damage.

-However, it noted the problems would be reduced to less than significant with mitigation measures proposed by project developers.
+However, they noted the problems would be reduced to less than significant with mitigation measures proposed by the project developers.